← Back to Blog

-TL;DR: The best QR code generators offer six essential features: (1) customization for branded codes, (2) scan tracking and analytics, (3) dynamic codes you can update after printing, (4) webhook integration for real-time notifications, (5) API access for developers, and (6) a unified analytics dashboard.
-Prioritize based on your needs—marketers should focus on analytics, while developers need well-documented API access.
+TL;DR: Six features worth paying for: (1) customization for branded codes, (2) scan tracking and analytics, (3) dynamic codes you can update after printing, (4) webhook integration for real time notifications, (5) API access for developers, and (6) a dashboard that ties it all together.
+Marketers should prioritize analytics.
+Developers should prioritize API docs and rate limits.

 Table of Contents